 After Shoulder Replacement Surgery

-Discharge from the hospital will be on the second or third day following your surgery depending upon your recovery.
+Discharge from the hospital will be on the second or third day following your Total Shoulder Replacement Surgery depending upon your recovery.

 You will be given prescriptions for pain medication, anti-inflammatory medicine and oral antibiotics.